Linear regression and its inference on noisy network-linked data: Network regression model

 \subsection{Statistical inference method}

 Our generic inference framework requires access to a certain approximation of $P$, denoted by $\hat{P}$.
-Without additional information, a natural option is to use the adjacency matrix as $\hat{P}$ and we refer to the corresponding estimation and inference procedure as the ``model-free" version of our method, highlighting that no specific model for the network structure is assumed.
-Section~\ref{secsec:nonparametric-setting} discusses some other cases for which additional network model assumptions are considered and more accurate parametric estimates of $P$ are available.
+The specific $\hat{P}$ is determined by the user according to the understanding of the data problem.
+For example, one may assume that the adjacency matrix $A$ is a perturbed version of $P$.
+In this situation, without additional information, a natural option is to set $\hat{P} = A$ and we refer to the corresponding estimation and inference procedure as the ``model-free" version of our method, highlighting that no specific model for the network structure is assumed.
+Section~\ref{sec:theory} discusses some other cases for which additional network model assumptions are considered and more accurate parametric estimates of $P$ are available.

 The identifiability condition \eqref{eq: identifiability assumptions} suggests a natural procedure for estimating parameters in model \eqref{eq:RNC} via subspace projections.
-However, the fact that $\alpha$ and $X\beta$ need not be orthogonal makes the estimation procedure and its analysis much more complicated.
-To highlight the main idea, we first describe the population level estimation, assuming that both $P$ and $\e Y$ are known.
+However, the fact that $\alpha$ and $X\beta$ need not be orthogonal complicates the estimation procedure and its analysis.
+To highlight the main idea, we first describe the population-level estimation, assuming that both $P$ and $\e Y$ are known.